BAO Travel Adventures

 Day 6: Today visit Masada (UNESCO), an ancient fortification in the Southern District of Israel situated on top of an isolated rock plateau overlooking the Dead Sea.
 Between 37 and 31 BCE, Herod the Great built palaces for himself on the mountain and fortified Masada.
 According to Josephus, the siege of Masada by troops of the Roman Empire at the end of the First Jewish–Roman War (66–73 AD) ended in the mass suicide of 960 people, the Sicarii rebels and their families hiding there.
 You will ascend the ancient walls of Masada by cable car to visit Herod's Palaces, the Roman Camp and the Synagogue.
 Masada

 Next, stop in the biblical city of Bethlehem, a Palestinian town south of Jerusalem in the West Bank.
 It is the biblical birthplace of Jesus and a major Christian pilgrimage destination.
 The birth is marked by an inlaid silver star in a grotto under the 6th-century Church of the Nativity.
 Tonight arrive in Jerusalem, one of the holiest cities in the world.
-Your next three night stay is at the 4-star Prima Royale Hotel, a 15 minute walk to the old city, restaurants and other attractions as well as the Israel Museum, Mount Herzl National Cemetery, Gazelle Valley Park, Western Wall and Temple Mount.
+Your next four night stay is at the 4-star Prima Royale Hotel, a 15 minute walk to the old city, restaurants and other attractions as well as the Israel Museum, Mount Herzl National Cemetery, Gazelle Valley Park, Western Wall and Temple Mount.
 Church of the Nativity

 Day 7: This morning, soak in panoramic view of Jerusalem at the Mount of Olives.
 Here, see the garden and grotto of Gethsemane, an ancient olive grove identified as the place where Jesus went to pray the night before he was crucified, and the cave where his disciples are believed to have slept.
 This is also the location of the Dome of the Ascension, a small shrine marking the place where Jesus is believed to have ascended to heaven.
 View of Jerusalem from Mount of Olives